-Underestimating The Use Of Long Tail Keywords
+Underestimating The Use And Research of Long Tail Keywords

 You should always analyze all important metrics before you make your final choice.